Skip to main content

 Blurred image of the arch used as background for stylistic purposes.

-Interim Director and Professor of Higher Education
+Professor Emeritus of Higher Education

 Professor Hearn holds a Ph.D. in the sociology of education and an M.A. in sociology from Stanford University.
 He also holds an M.B.A. in finance from the University of Pennsylvania (Wharton) and an A.B. from Duke University.
 Prior to initiating his academic career, he worked as a financial analyst at a bank, as an administrator at a small private college, as a program research director at the American College Testing program, and as a policy analyst and project director at a Washington, D.C.-area consulting firm.
 In his subsequent academic career, he served as a faculty member at the University of Minnesota and Vanderbilt University in addition to the University of Georgia.